Ultimate Packing List to Hike the Camino De Santiago

 Additional hygiene items

 You also need to ensure you bring a few more hygiene items for comfort.
-These are small, easy to pack, and can really make your hike more enjoyable.
+These are small, easy to pack, and can really make your trip more enjoyable.

 Sunscreen